-H. Financial Condition, Liquidity and Capital Resources
+J. Financial Condition, Liquidity and Capital Resources

-As at April 30, 2020, the Company had a working capital deficiency of \$899,932 (July 31, 2019 - \$468,611).
+As at July 31, 2020, the Company had a working capital deficiency of \$130,756 (2019 - \$468,611).
 Where possible, the Company has been negotiating settlement of or extending payment terms of its payables and reviewing its capital expenditure plan and future commitments to identify opportunities to reduce or delay spending and payments.

 On June 11, 2020, the Company closed a non-brokered private placement by issuing 8,305,000 units at a price of \$0.08 per unit for gross proceeds of \$664,400.
 Each unit consisted of one common share and one share purchase warrant exercisable to purchase one additional common share for a period of three years at an exercise price of \$0.15 per share.
-Net proceeds are to be utilized towards working capital, certain accounts payable and continued costs associated with maintaining the Company's mineral property interests.